hello-jason/portfolio/source/blog/2018-07-07-how-to-setup-wordpress-locally-on-windows-subsystem-for-linux.html.md

 sudo service apache2 start
 ```

-Then visit [localhost](http://localhost) in your browser, and you should see the **Apache2 Ubuntu Default Page**.
+Visit [localhost](http://localhost) in your browser, and you should see the **Apache2 Ubuntu Default Page**.

 ![Apache2 Ubuntu Default Page](assets/images/articles/wponwsl_apache2-ubuntu-default-page.png)

-Let that sync in for a second.
+Let this sink in for a second.
 You just installed Apache in a Linux way on your Windows machine, and it's immediately available at localhost.
 You can even see *apache2* processes in Task Manager, and I think that's just swell.

 ![Apache2 running natively in Windows task manager](assets/images/articles/wponwsl_apache2-running-natively.png)